CSC403: Syllabus

 Grades will be determined as follows.

-I will drop one quiz and at least one homework assignment from your final grade.
+I will drop one quiz and two homework assignments from your final grade.

 DePaul's academic integrity policy

 All students are expected to abide by the University's Academic Integrity Policy which prohibits cheating and other misconduct in student coursework.
-Publicly sharing or posting online any prior or current materials from this course (including exam questions or answers), is considered to be providing unauthorized assistance prohibited by the policy.
+Publicly sharing or posting online any prior or current exam questions or answers, quiz questions or answers, or homework answers is considered to be providing unauthorized assistance prohibited by the policy.
 Both students who share/post and students who access or use such materials are considered to be cheating under the Policy and will be subject to sanctions for violations of Academic Integrity.

 Any submission for any assignment or exam in which there is evidence of an academic integrity violation is subject to sanction, up to and including failure of the course.
 At the very least, the student will receive a 0 for the assignment or exam in question.
 In the case of homework or quizzes, the student will receive a 0 for the assignment and the highest score for that category will be zeroed out.
+For any Term Project deliverable, any evidence of cheating will result in zero credit for that deliverable and/or the entire project grade.
 Additional sanctions may apply.
-Don't do it!

 Discussion Forum [5/11]